adamzvolanek/silver-barnacle/lecturebook/lecture02/index.md

 ## Objectives
 + Gain an understanding of what a computer is comprised of.
-+ Gain understanding of the different ports and peripherials of a computer.
++ Gain understanding of the different ports and peripherals of a computer.